ELEPHANT: Measuring and understanding social sycophancy in LLMs: Social Sycophancy: sycophancy as face preservation

+Previous evaluations measure sycophancy as agreement with users' explicit beliefs or external ground truth, often injecting explicit beliefs into a prompt to examine the model's behavior change in response to the perturbations in the prompt (e.g., \citep{wei2023simple,sharma2024towards,ranaldi2024largelanguagemodelscontradict}; see Table \ref{tab:sycophancy_table} for a survey of previous approaches).
+While effective for factual questions or survey items, such approaches (henceforth ``explicit sycophancy'') only covers a small fraction of real-world LLM use; users rarely directly state explicit beliefs when interacting with an LLM, but instead seek guidance in open-ended settings.
+Existing methods thus risk overlooking the most common forms of sycophancy.

-\paragraph{Sycophancy as face preservation} In social interactions, what we say to others can either affirm or challenge their self-image.
-This fundamental dynamic is captured in Goffman's foundational concept of \textit{face}: the value people derive from their self-image, which can be \textit{preserved} or \textit{threatened} during social exchanges \cite{goffman1955face}.
-For example, acknowledging a friend's integrity during a difficult situation preserves their face as someone with moral character.
-Conversely, pointing out factual errors in someone's explanation threatens their face as a knowledgeable and reliable source of information.
-Viewing LLM-user exchanges through this sociological lens, we define \textbf{social sycophancy} as \textbf{excessive preservation of the user's face.} Face preservation involves either actively affirming someone's desired self-image (preserving their \textit{positive face}) or avoiding actions that would challenge their desired self-image (preserving their \textit{negative face}).~\cite{brown1987politeness,tannen2009framing}.
-We operationalize social sycophancy as when LLM outputs excessively preserve the user's positive face (e.g., through expressions of empathy or agreement) or negative face (e.g., through indirectness, avoiding conflicts).
+To capture these cases, we draw on Goffman's foundational concept of \textit{face}, the value people derive from their self-image, which can either be \textit{preserved} or \textit{threatened} during social exchanges \citep{goffman1955face}.
+Our theory of \textbf{social sycophancy} defines sycophancy as \textbf{preservation of the user's face}: either actively \textbf{affirming} their desired self-image (\textit{positive face}), e.g., by agreeing with or flattering them, or \textbf{avoiding} actions that would challenge their desired self-image (\textit{negative face}), e.g. by avoiding imposition or correction~\citep{brown1987politeness,tannen2009framing}.
+This encompasses prior work on sycophancy (Table \ref{tab:typesofsyco}), e.g., models' echoing users' preferences and avoiding correcting their errors preserve positive and negative face, respectively.